nayan108/ux-settings/README.md

 # ux-settings
-VContains Vim and Zsh settings.
+Contains Vim and Zsh settings.

 Use git clone to install settings to any machine.